mbaumer/us_hep_funding/docs/_states/MI.md

 <a name="MI-13"></a>
 [Back to top](#top)
 ## MI-13 -- Rep. John Conyers (D)
+### Committees
+John Conyers is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $2,879,000.00 in SC HEP grants.